How to Make Powdered Sugar (Just 2 Ingredients!)

 You’ll know your powdered sugar is ready when it has a fine, soft texture that feels smooth between your fingers.
 To test it, you can sift a portion through a fine-mesh sieve; if it passes through effortlessly, it’s good to go!

-Need More Basics Recipes?
+Need More Basic Recipes?
 Try These:

 Homemade Powdered Sugar